openhwgroup/core-v-xif/docs/source/x_ext.rst

   +--------------------+------------------------+------------------------------------------------------------------------------------------------------------------------------+

 The ``commit_valid`` signal will be 1 exactly one ``clk`` cycle for every offloaded instruction by the |coprocessor| (whether accepted or not).
 The ``id`` value indicates which offloaded instruction is allowed to be committed or is supposed to be killed.
-The ``id`` values of subsequent commit transactions will increment (and wrap around)

 For each offloaded and accepted instruction the core is guaranteed to (eventually) signal that such an instruction is either no longer speculative and can be committed (``commit_valid`` is 1 and ``commit_kill`` is 0) or that the instruction must be killed (``commit_valid`` is 1 and ``commit_kill`` is 1).